-Of great importance for a climate model to represent with some fidelity is the El Niño-Southern Oscillation (ENSO), which is the strongest coupled mode of variability in the climate system.
-Teleconnections from the warming of the tropical waters in the eastern Pacific, associated with El Nino events, have significant impacts on weather and climate over much of the of changes made to the deep convection scheme (Richter and Rasch, 2008; Neale et al., 2008), however the simulated ENSO in CCSM4 still had an unrealistically large amplitude.

-30 planet, which illustrates the importance to represent in a climate model.
-Previous versions of NCAR's climate model, namely CCSM3 (Collins et al., 2006), struggled to simulate ENSO, which was dominated by variability at 2 yr, rather than the 3-7 yr period from observations.
-The ENSO period was greatly improved upon with CCSM4 (Gent et al., 2011), with the introduction
+Of great importance for a climate model to represent with some fidelity is the ENSO, which is the strongest coupled mode of variability in the climate system.
+Teleconnections from the warming of the tropical waters in the eastern Pacific, associated with El Niño events, have significant impacts on weather and climate over much of the planet, which illustrates the importance to represent in a climate model.
+Previous versions of NCAR's climate model, namely CCSM3 (Collins et al., 2006), struggled to simulate ENSO, which was dominated by variability at the 2-year, rather than the 3- to 7-year, period from observations.
+The ENSO period was greatly improved upon with CCSM4 (Gent et al., 2011), with the introduction of changes made to the deep convection scheme (Richter and Rasch, 2008; Neale et al., 2008); however, the simulated ENSO in CCSM4 still had an unreal-istically large amplitude.

 Figure 12 displays the variance spectra of the Niño-3.4 monthly SST anomalies for observations (HadISST) and for CESM-CAM5.3, CESM-CAM5.4, and CESM-CAM5.5.
-Various 100-year samples are displayed from the long CESM-CAM5.3 con-
+Various 100-year samples are displayed from the long